doctornassar83/MyUltimateNextjs15StarterTemplate/README.md

 2. Create a new application in the Clerk dashboard
 3. Configure your application URLs (development and production)
 4. Copy the API keys from Clerk dashboard
+5. Create an `.env.local` file based on the provided `.env.example` template
-5. Update your `.env.local` file with your Clerk API keys:
+6. Add your Clerk API keys to the `.env.local` file:

 ```
 NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=pk_test_your_publishable_key